jolupa/jolupalabs/README.md

 CONTACT
 =====
-If you have any question, doubt or problem regarding the ports, please feel free to contact me at jlpavon at me dot com
+If you have any question, doubt or problem regarding the ports, please feel free to contact me at jlpavon at me dot com or just open a [issue](https://github.com/jolupa/jolupalabs/issues)

 XFCE INSTALLATION
 =====